 IRIS Group has carried out an analysis of the performance of the biotech clusters’ framework conditions − from commercialization of research to growth in young biotech companies to stock listings and market introductions of new products.

-In the analysis, the cluster’s development and growth conditions are held against six leading foreign biotec clusters, including Boston, Cambridge, Paris and Stockholm.
+In the analysis, the development and growth conditions of the clusters are held against six leading foreign biotech clusters, including Boston, Cambridge, Paris and Stockholm.

 The analysis is funded by the Novo Nordisk Foundation, the Capital Region, the Growth Foundation, the Ministry of Business, the Board of Research and Innovation and the City of Copenhagen.